The Quiet Ways Women Abandon Themselves in Relationships

 The 4 quiet ways it shows up

-You've learned that voicing your needs creates tension — so you stop voicing them.
-You become the "low maintenance" partner, not because you have no needs, but because expressing them hasn't felt safe.
+The first is making yourself smaller to keep the peace.
+You've learned, through experience, not imagination, that voicing your needs creates tension.
+So you stop voicing them.
+You become the low-maintenance partner, not because you have no needs, but because expressing them hasn't felt safe or worth the aftermath.

+The second is over-explaining and over-apologizing.
 Every boundary comes with a paragraph of justification.
 Every "no" is followed by guilt.
-You feel responsible for how other people receive your truth — so you soften it until it disappears.
+You feel responsible for how other people receive your truth, so you soften it and qualify it until it barely resembles what you actually meant to say.

-Ask yourself: what do I want for dinner?
-For my weekend?
-For my life?
-If the answer feels foggy — if you automatically defer before you've even checked in with yourself — that's self-abandonment at work.
+The third is losing track of what you actually want.
+What do you want for dinner?
+For your weekend?
+For your life?
+If the answer feels foggy, if you automatically defer before you've even checked in with yourself, that's self-abandonment doing its quiet work.
+The habit of outsourcing your preferences starts small and spreads.

 This isn't about weakness.
 It's about conditioning.

-Where might you be silencing your own needs in order to maintain peace in a relationship?
-And what would it look like — even in one small way — to gently stop doing that?
+Where might you be silencing your own needs in order to maintain peace?
+And what would it look like, even in one small, quiet way,to gently stop doing that?

 KEEP READING